Alicia-krynne/PITCH-60-APP/readme.md

 5. Heroku :  for deploying the  app

 Known Bugs
-There are no known bugs currently but pull requests are allowed incase you spot a bug
+There are no known bugs currently but pull requests are allowed incase you spot a bug.

 Contact Information
 If you have any question or contributions, please email me at [alicakryne@outlook.com]